 “I grew up on a very small wine farm in the Boland town of Wellington.
 I always wanted to farm but never had the means to do so, so I pursued a career in the banking industry.

-After 24 years, in 2002, a friend and partner of mine, presented the opportunity for us to purchase some farming land in Addo and Kirkwood .
-In 2003 I packed up and bid Gauteng farewell and headed to the Eastern Cape.
+So, in 2003 I packed up and bid Gauteng farewell and headed to the Eastern Cape.
 There I found two farm managers who shared my passion for farming.

 From the outset I was determined to farm with certified organic citrus.
 It was not easy and we almost lost everything we had during the first five years, but I held unto the dream of farming in a sustainable manner and as close as possible to nature.
-God appointed us as custodians of this earth and we have the responsibility to farm it in a sustainable manner.

-After 17 years our farms are doing well.
-There's a different vibe on our farms and the orchards are alive with nature's creatures.
+After 21 years our farms are doing well.
+There’s a different vibe on our farms and the orchards are alive with nature’s creatures.
 We have a completely closed system on the farm and everything we need to make compost comes from the farm.

-For the first time in my life I'm doing exactly what I was meant to do."
+“For the first time in my life, I’m doing exactly what I was meant to be doing.”

-Marius & Lionel Jürgens
+Marius Jürgens

-Marius Jürgens is the production director of SOGA Organic and grew up on a farm in Kirkwood.
+Marius Jürgens is the Production Director of SOGA Organic and grew up on a farm in Kirkwood.
 He studied engineering and worked for 5 years at Unilever in Durban.
-In 2002 he started farming with his dad, Lionel Jürgens.
-He is married to Trudie and has three children.

-“As long as I can remember, sustainability has been part of me.
-My great-grandfather and his father started farming with citrus just outside Kirkwood.
-They did not have pesticides or chemical fertilisers.
 They picked citrus, packaged it in wooden boxes, sent it with the train to Port Elizabeth and onto a steam ship to Europe.
 There was not even a cold chain and the fruit still arrived in a good condition overseas.
 I am trying to follow in their footsteps.
 Producing strong, healthy fruit in a natural way.
 Building the soil so that my children and their children can still farm here.
-Organic farming is all about sustainability”

 Johnny Ferreira

-When I started conventional farming 36 years ago, we only sprayed poison once a season on our trees in spring.
+When I started conventional farming 40 years ago, we only sprayed poison once a season on our trees in spring.
 Now farmers are spraying poisons for at least 5 months of the year to sustain a crop to maturity!
 I realized that this cannot be the right way to farm and certainly isn’t sustainable.

 After a long period, testing conflicts of interest in our industry I realized the importance of soil life & health and how that ultimately leads to healthy plants, animals & people.
 Salt fertilizers, pesticides, fungicides & weed killers are destroying our soils and our environment as well as our and our children’s’ health!
-Nutrient density in plants is what keeps pests & diseases at bay and by consuming these foods we become healthy and independent of drugs & pharmaceuticals.

 Food is certainly not healthy due to the poison in it!
 So, why poison your customers’ food?

-I believe man has a God given purpose to be a custodian of our environment for future generations - restoration agriculture & organic living is a sustainable means to that end and farmers have a particular responsibility in that regard.
+“I believe man has a God given purpose to be a custodian of our environment for future generations – restoration agriculture & organic living is a sustainable means to that end and farmers have a particular responsibility in that regard.”

 Keith Finnemore

-After school I qualified as a Pharmacist, but soon thereafter realized that this was not the life for me.
+“After school I qualified as a Pharmacist, but soon thereafter realized that this was not the life for me.
 When travelling around the UK and Europe in the 1970’s I landed up on a couple of organic farms and was fascinated by the concept of organic farming.
-I went back to University and studied Horticulture.

-My wife and I also run a Guest House on our farm Rosedale, which is 11km from the Addo Elephant National Park.
-I enjoy taking guests on guided tours of the farm & citrus orchards and sharing with them how I farm organically.
+My wife and I also run a Guest House (add link to Rosedale B&B) on our farm Rosedale, which is 11km from the Addo Elephant National Park.

 Fresh Produce